10/6/24

-This project was published in March, 2022 and revised in May & June, 2023
+This project was first published in March, 2022 and revised once before this current revision.

 The Pandemic Inkjet Prints